grnet/snf-image-creator/docs/usage.rst

    (ex.
 "Slackware Linux 14.0 with KDE")
  * Registration Type: Private or Public

-After confirming, the image will be extracted, uploaded to *pithos+* and registered with *~okeanos*.
+After confirming, the image will be extracted, uploaded to the storage service and registered with the compute service of the selected cloud.
 The user will also be given the choice to keep a local copy of it.

 For most users the functionality this mode provides should be sufficient.